CharlieAlphaFox/PivotedWwap/README.md

 ETH 0xD528aa90320b1B811B6766159ff727CcF4c14dCc

-Leverage on Perp-Trading here is made simpler with FTX! =) You can easily open an account: https://ftx.com/profile#a=2738399
+Leverage on Perp-Trading with FTX! =) Stop losses, Trailing Take profits, OCOs, etc. Please open an account here if you havent already: https://ftx.com/profile#a=2738399

 Strategy= Define your own.
 To use at your own risk/peril.
-Trades with leveraged pairs as they have lower spreads, but the pairs can be changed to any pair you like.
+Trades with leveraged pairs as they have lower spreads/high volumes, but the pairs can be changed to any pair you like.

 ## Functions available: What it does